votchallenge/website/contents/vot2014/participation.md

 The following compulsory steps are necessary to successfully participate:

 1. Read carefully the challenge [guidelines](/vot2014/vot2014-guidelines.pdf)
 2. [Download](https://github.com/vicoslab/vot-toolkit/archive/master.zip) the latest version of the Matlab/Octave evaluation kit or [clone](https://github.com/vicoslab/vot-toolkit) the Github repository.
-Participants are encouraged to help in the development of the kit!
+Participants are encouraged to help in the improvement of the kit!
 3. Follow the instructions of the [guidelines](/vot2014/vot2014-guidelines.pdf) ...
 <br>- for installing the evaluation kit (sec.
 7);  the install process will automatically download the dataset
 <br>- for integrating your tracker into the evaluation kit (sec.
 8); beside last year's file protocol the new TraX protocol can be used